Chaboddunamis/amoganla/content/pages/index.md

       I work to provide sustainable opportunities for young talents, and make society more habitable.
   - type: grid_section
-    title: Trusted by Companies Big and Small
+    title: I have worked a vas
     subtitle: Who I work with
     align: center
     grid_items: